Erythroderma

 Paris, FR

-Martine Bagot practices in Paris, France.
+Martine Bagot practices practicing medicine in Paris, France.
 Ms. Bagot is rated as an Elite expert by MediFind in the treatment of Erythroderma.
-Her top areas of expertise are Cutaneous T-Cell Lymphoma (CTCL), T-Cell Lymphoma, Sezary Syndrome, Mycosis Fungoides, and Bone Marrow Transplant.
+She is also highly rated in 43 other conditions, according to our data.
+Her clinical expertise encompasses Cutaneous T-Cell Lymphoma (CTCL), T-Cell Lymphoma, Sezary Syndrome, Mycosis Fungoides, and Bone Marrow Transplant.

 Elite in Erythroderma